ci-lab-cz/crem-ml/README.md

   NOTE: Recommended to use default, if you decide to modify it - keep in mind, that breaking bonds with hydrogen atom
   while using fingerprints that ignore hydrogen (AtomPairs) will highly likely lead to these hydrogens being selected as worst fragments, because of 0 contributions.
++ protected_ids - field name in sdf file (with structure(s) to be optimized), which contains 0-based ids of atoms, that should not be affected by optimization.
+For instance, this could be an active scaffold which you  wish to preserve.
 + max_cuts - number of maximum cuts used in fragmentation procedure (see RDKit.Chem.rdMMPA docs)
 + radius - how distant a context should be considered while making replacements using CReM module.
 + keep_stereo -  (True/False) use information about stereochemistry